barotto/libRocketDoc/pages/python_manual/elements.md

 ### Dispatching events

 Events can be generated on an element from within Python with the DispatchEvent() function.
-When calling this function, the parameters are given as a Python dictionary; Rocket will convert this into an EMP dictionary when the C++ event is created.
+When calling this function, the parameters are given as a Python dictionary.

 ```python
 element.DispatchEvent("open", {"object": "trapdoor", "priority": 11}, False)